 Verifying Income

-All borrowers that wish to use the rural development program to purchase a home must be able to prove their yearly income.
+All borrowers who wish to use the rural development program to purchase a home must be able to prove their yearly income.
 Generally speaking, based on the way a person earns income, the following information will be needed

-Source of Income | Required Documents |
+Source of Income Required Documents

-Hourly or commissioned Employee |
+Hourly or commissioned Employee

-Self-Employed or Business Owner |
+Self-Employed or Business Owner

-Retired or Disabled |
+Retired or Disabled

 Citizenship